exceptionless/Website/2016-08-29-exceptionless-helps-identify-issue-affecting-25000-users-case-study.md

 **Will:**

-Yes and no. **Error handling and tracking had always been more of an afterthought** &#8212; like, something is wrong, we need to look into it now. **We weren&#8217;t aware of issues until after our users reported it** and filtering out the noise to find the signal of real issues was a time consuming process.
+Yes and no. **Error handling and tracking had always been more of an afterthought** &#8212; like, something is wrong, we need to look into it now. **We weren't aware of issues until after our users reported it** and filtering out the noise to find the signal of real issues was a time consuming process.
 Running on the Azure stack, we were **frustrated with the information provided** in the default diagnostics logging.

-**When we added Exceptionless, we knew we had problems** with our system, we just didn&#8217;t know where and to what extent.
+**When we added Exceptionless, we knew we had problems** with our system, we just didn't know where and to what extent.
 To be honest, **Exceptionless has changed our internal development process** and how we approach code.
 Proper error handling and visibility is now a first-class priority for us and Exceptionless makes it super easy.

 ### What is the number one internal bug you were able to track down with Exceptionless?